-We anticipate opening to the public on June 1, 2020.
+We are now open to the public.
 Appointments must be made in advance of coming to the office.
 We will be following all sanitizing and social distancing protocols, and request that all visitors wear facial coverings.

 As you are aware, in the past weeks, Governor Sisolak has implemented measures to mitigate the spread of COVID-19 (Coronavirus).
 In doing our part to keep our clients, employees, and community safe, we have implemented the following:

 As of March 18, 2020, the majority of our workforce will be working remotely through at least May 15, 2020.

 We will have limited staff coverage in our office and limited hours.
 Please call or email us to schedule a time to drop off any documents or pick-up any completed paper returns you have requested.
 This will be subject to change if our building closes or we no longer have anyone working in the office.

 While we will be working during this time, we expect a delay from our normal tax season schedule in getting all returns completed and filed due to the changeover in our work environment and additional challenges as a result of the coronavirus pandemic.

 The IRS has automatically extended the due date for filing of most 2019 income tax returns due through June 15, 2020, to July 15, 2020.
 In addition, any related income tax payments due April 15, 2020, regardless of amount, are postponed until July 15, 2020.
 An extension is not required to be filed under this automatic deferral.
 Returns not filed by July 15, 2020, will require an extension to be filed.

 Payment of your first and second quarter 2020 estimated taxes due April 15th has also been moved to July 15th.

 Many states have also announced similar relief plans in place.